thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 - A 2D convolution layer with 64 3×3 **filters**, giving 64 output learned features (e.g., signal strength patterns, interference cues, proximity effects, context from neighboring APs or UEs, and etc)
 - Each filter has weights that are learned during training.
 - Purpose: Extract local spatial features in the AP-UE grid.
 - How it interacts with the input: In Conv Block 1, each 3×3 filter slides across the input matrix (which represents AP–UE relationships), examining a small local patch one step at a time.
 At each position (corresponding to one AP–UE pair), the filter looks at a 3×3 neighborhood, multiplies each input value by its corresponding filter weight, sums them up, and produces one single output feature for that AP–UE pair.
-Since there are 64 different filters, each AP–UE pair ends up having 64 output features — one feature from each filter — capturing different learned patterns.
+Since there are 64 different filters, each AP–UE pair ends up having 64 output features — one feature from each filter — capturing different learned features.
 - Why 3×3?
 A small window captures local dependencies without overwhelming complexity.
-- Why 64 output features?
+- Why 64 output learned features?
 Enough capacity to learn a wide range of basic features.
+- Output size: M x K x 64.
 - **Intuition**: The filter acts like a magnifying glass.
 It scans small local regions of the input.
 It extracts important local features like "strong connection here," "weak connection there," etc.

 **Residual Blocks (ResNet-R)**